temporalio/documentation/docs-src/typescript/how-to-use-worker-versioning-in-typescript.md

 To use [Worker Versioning](/workers#worker-versioning) in TypeScript, you need to do the following:

 1. Determine and assign a Build ID to your built Worker code, and opt in to versioning.
-2. Tell the Task Queue your Worker is listening on about that Build ID, and whether its compatible with an existing Build ID.
+2. Tell the Task Queue your Worker is listening on about that Build ID and whether it's compatible with an existing Build ID.

 ### Assign a Build ID to your Worker